AlanaFarkas/Crossroads/README.md

 # Crossroads

 Crossroads is a simple to use web app designed to find the midpoint between two distinct starting locations, allowing users to select a search radius around the midpoint, and a desired activity (like dining, or seeing a movie) within the search radius.
-Using Ruby on Rails, Javascript, and the Google Maps API, developers [Alana Farkas](https://github.com/AlanaFarkas), [Leo Kukhar](https://github.com/leokukhar), [Robert Reith](https://github.com/robertreith), and [Ayaz Uddin](https://github.com/Ayaz2589) created the app so that two friends can quickly find the most convenient spot to meet so that the fun can happen faster.
+Using Ruby on Rails, Javascript, Foundation Frameworks, and the Google Maps API, developers [Alana Farkas](https://github.com/AlanaFarkas), [Leo Kukhar](https://github.com/leokukhar), [Robert Reith](https://github.com/robertreith), and [Ayaz Uddin](https://github.com/Ayaz2589) created the app so that two friends can quickly find the most convenient spot to meet so that the fun can happen faster.
 Enjoy!

 ##**Coming Soon**
 1. Calculating a midpoint between 3 or more users